Sha backstory for the human race

-Humans were created as volitional and moral beings – able to choose between right and wrong.
+Humans were created as beings capable of choosing between right and wrong.

-Humans were created as dependent creatures meant to flourish within established limits.
-Life within the limits is freedom; Life outside of them is bondage.
+Humans are dependent beings meant to flourish within established limits.
+Life within the limits is freedom; Life outside of them, is bondage.

 God originally gave us a good dwelling place where we could flourish in lives that are blessed in every way.
 But God put a boundary in place to protect us and to allow us to exercise the gift of choice.

 God warned his unique creatures that a choice to reject his boundary would result in the ultimate limitation: death.

 This explains much of the human story – “… just as sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned” (Romans 5:12).